gbmhunter/blog/content/posts/2022/07-31-july-2022-updates/_index.md

 * Started a page on SMPS EMC and hot loops.

-* Added FCC Part 15 conductive limits to the EMC page.
+* Added FCC Part 15 conductive limits and CISPR 11 info to the EMC page.

 * Tied up the SMPS pages.

 * Added info on LISNs.

+* Added more info on SQL, MySQL and MariaDB.